humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails8.md

   - /assets/js/catchup.js
 ---

-Let's take a little bit of time to improve the overall look, and feel, of the site.
-We won't get very deep in to this aspect (there's another entire course here just on this aspect of software development), but we can at least make a few things flow a bit better, and also explore SASS a bit.
+Let's take a little bit of time to improve the overall look and feel of the site.
+We won't get very deep in to this aspect (there's another entire course here just on this aspect of software development), but we can at least make a few things flow a bit better and also explore SASS a bit.

 ## Fonts